Learn to Fly

 but…it’s so much FUN !!!

 So… if it’s so dangerous, why do I fly?
-Like a lot of other pilots, it is the danger… the adrenaline rush… and the absolute fantastic thrill – that makes it all worthwhile and part of the reason we as pilots all fly in the first place.
+Like a lot of other pilots, it is the danger… it is the adrenaline rush… and the absolute fantastic thrill – that makes it all worthwhile and part of the reason we as pilots all fly in the first place.
 If you as an individual are overly worried about danger, then this is not the sport for you.

 Most pilots are thrill-seekers who do other extreme sports as well.
 Ask any free-climber who doesn’t use ropes or wing-suit parachutists who skim the valley walls on the way down why they do it!
 Risking their neck makes them feel alive, and this brings to mind the famous quote; “Everyone dies, not everyone lives!”